Out and About: Activities for the Whole Family

 This one might sound vague, but hear me out – this is not just a general instruction!
 In fact, I’m talking about the Cami de Cavallas: a path circling the entire island.
 A supremely important route throughout Menorca’s long history, the trail was recently restored, leaving it safe for modern travellers.

 Of course, though Menorca is small, walking all the way around it can be a little much for youngsters.
 Luckily, you’re never too far from some Menorca family resorts, so you can easily stop to rest or just enjoy smaller sections of the route.

 Even better, some operators offer horse riding for all ages.
 This can be especially good for slightly older children who have never ridden – though I’d recommend starting with a short, one-hour trip to let them settle!

 As you can see, there’s a huge amount to do here when you’re not relaxing around your villa – and these activities are just a few of my favourites.
-Menorca family resorts and beaches are great, but there’s a lot more to do here – read on for some of my favourite activities on the island.
+Menorca has something for every type of holidaymaker.
+Tailor a trip that suits your tastes.
 Menorca holidays are all about exploring, and this infographic from Bartle Holidays will inspire you to discover the island’s mammals.
 Want to explore a different side to Menorca?
 Here’s a selection of some of the luminous spots that are worth a visit.

 Menorca holidays are all about exploring, and this infographic from Bartle Holidays will inspire you to discover the island’s mammals.